NikolasEnt/NikolasEnt.github.io/_posts/2024-12-10-Tips-for-better-camera-calibration.md

 3. Ensure good even lighting.
 Shadows or uneven illumination reduce detection accuracy, especially, for the checkerboard-family patterns.
 4. In many cases, it is more practical to move the camera relative to the calibration target rather than moving the board itself.
 This approach simplifies the process, especially when dealing with larger calibration boards that may be bulkier and susceptible to bending during movement.
 Additionally, ensuring consistent lighting becomes more challenging when moving a large calibration board.
 5. Both the camera and the calibration board should remain completely stationary while capturing the calibration frames.
 Secure them to tripods or other mounting devices to prevent any movement that could impact the calibration process.
+6. If only a portion of the sensor is used for capturing images, it is essential to consistently utilize the same part of the sensor during both the calibration process and subsequent operations.
+Otherwise, the calibration results, particularly the principal point position and the distortion parameters, may become invalid.
+However, some of the relevant effects can be accounted for through proper calculations.

 ## Conclusion